-The carrying amount of the financial assets and financial liability of the Society at the end of the financial year approximate their fair values due to the relatively short term nature of these financial instruments.
+The carrying amount of the Society's financial assets and financial liability at the reporting date approximate their fair values due to the relatively short term nature of these financial instruments.

-10. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+11. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

 The Society's financial risk management objectives and policies seek to ensure that adequate financial resources are available for the smooth implementation of its operations.